ESCI-UPF is a public educational institution. Admission is governed by the procedures set out by the Catalan Government and UPF.

 If you pass the exam, you will be called for an interview via the ACCESNET portal at the university teaching the course you want to take.

-There are two phases: if you successfully pass the first phase, you will then have a personal interview.
+There are two phases: if you successfully pass the first phase, you will have a personal interview.

 Structure of the process for assessing professional or work experience for taking a degree course at UPF